Prehistoric Period in India, Paleolithic, Mesolithic, Neolithic Age

 • When assessing the evidence for early human settlement in India, it is observed to be later than the African region but contemporaneous with other Asian countries.

-Stone tools of paleolithic age
+stone tools of palaeolithic age

-palaeolithic sites in India
+palaeolithic sites in india

 • Lower Palaeolithic